 The Feast occurs after work has been put away on the shelves as it was found and the children have returned to the circle.
 Prayers are said and a simple snack is offered.
 This is our time for social conversation and sharing.

 The Dismissal closes our worship together as each child is blessed individually by the storyteller. (e.g. “I noticed how hard you were working to recreate the parable of The Good Shepherd.
 I am so glad you were in the circle today.
 Go in peace.”)
 The children will then join their families in the sanctuary church for Holy Communion.

 How can I help?

 Help for this program comes in all forms.
 Jobs range from cutting felt underlays for the stories to helping maintain the classroom to providing our feast to being a ‘Storyteller’ or ‘Doorperson’.
-Please contact Tiana Wimmer (760-8698) or the Church Office (388-1907) to volunteer or learn more about the program.
+Please contact the Church Office at or by phone - 415-388-1907 - to volunteer or learn more about the program.